Feeding the World

 - Food Waste: We throw away billions of tons of food a year that rot in landfills and release methane gas into the atmosphere.

-So it’s obvious, the solution is not to grow more food.
-It’s to make sure the food we grow makes it to the table before it spoils.
-Sealed Air has the expertise and the technology to assure that hard-won harvests are not lost.
-Our packaging solutions can double the shelf life of foods like fresh pasta and extend that of meat from days to weeks.
+So it's obvious, the solution is not to grow more food.
+It's to make sure the food we grow makes it to the table before it spoils.
+Sealed Air has the expertise and the technology to assure that hard-won harvest are not lost.
 We can enhance sanitation through the entire supply chain from farm to fork and offer education about proper food storage, handling and cooking.
+Our packaging solutions can double the shelf-life of foods like fresh pasta and extend that of meat from days to weeks.
 Our innovations help promise a growing world that its food supply will be more plentiful, safer and less wasteful.

 Soap for Hope™

 Over 7 million children die each year from diseases that can be prevented with simple hand washing.
 And every year, a typical 400-room hotel generates 3.5 tons of solid soap waste.
 That waste either goes to landfill, or is shipped to a global recycling facility, costing hotels hefty fees.
 That’s why we started Soap for Hope™, which teaches at-risk communities to salvage the hotels' soap slivers and turn them into new soap bars.

 Super Typhoon Haiyan